TrianePeart/Back-end-Template/README.md

 Please submit your proposal in a **group message with JD && Carlos** via Slack.

-1. Create a directory called `project-snack-a-log`.
-1. `cd` into the directory.
-1. Fork and clone the [`project-snack-a-log-back-end`](https://github.com/9-1-pursuit/project-snack-a-log-backend) repo into your `project-snack-a-log` directory.
-1. Change the name of your `project-snack-a-log-backend` directory to `back-end`.

 ### Back-end setup

 It would be best to open a new terminal tab dedicated to running and developing your back-end.